code-mphi/ECOGEN/docs/sphinx_docs/_sources/Chap3_1_4initialConditions.rst.txt

 Each :xml:`<material>` node corresponds to a phase and contains the following attributes or nodes:

 - Attribute :xml:`type`: Only the value *fluid* is available in the current ECOGEN version.
 - Attribute :xml:`EOS`: The name of the file corresponding to the fluid equation-of-state parameters.
-This file must correspond to the one specified in *modelV4.xml* input file for each phase (see section :ref:`Sec:input:FlowModel`).
+This file must correspond to the one specified in *model.xml* input file for each phase (see section :ref:`Sec:input:FlowModel`).
 - Node :xml:`<dataFluid>`: Contain data related to the considered state of the fluid in the current phase.

 This last node :xml:`<dataFluid>` as well as the :xml:`<mixture>` node are dependent on the flow model according to: